Is this the end of the line for the royal corgis?

 Life as a royal corgi must be pretty plush.
 A daily menu for the dogs is typed and posted on the kitchen wall.
 In addition to dog food dished up by the Queen, royal corgi food might include chuck steak, rice and vegetables; rabbits shot by the Wales princes; or poached chicken.
 Then there’s fresh-baked scones with butter crumbled for them by the Queen during tea, or toast and marmalade with the Queen at breakfast.
 The dogs are also frequent travelers, and were often spotted being carried off planes by servants like Paul Burrell and Billie Tallon.
 And they must enjoy a cuddle on a royal bed, although they reportedly sleep in a former boxroom.
 When Michael Fagan’s break-in at Buckingham Palace was investigated in 1982, a forensic scientist reported finding dog hair in the Queen’s bed covers.British Royals

-Tagged Animals, Corgis, Elizabeth II, Pets.
+Tagged Animals, Corgis, Elizabeth II of the United Kingdom, Pets.